 In too many companies, though, leaders relegate these superheroes of the business world to mundane, reactive work.
 If you don’t give customer support a voice and the right tools, teams don’t have the internal leverage to boost revenue the way they could.

 We set out to elevate support professionals — their careers and the greater field — by going all in on education.
-We develop resources like HelpU and the annual salary study to empower support professionals around the world, and we do our best to include the priorities of our community in our purpose and our product.
+We develop resources like our blog and the annual salary study to empower support professionals around the world, and we do our best to include the priorities of our community in our purpose and our product.
 Because support professionals are our end users, we advocate for their success in every aspect of our work, from product design to our own support team.

 Let’s look at how we’re aspiring to empower support professionals to do more impactful work and dive into why other platforms are successful at supporting their respective communities.